The topic of term insurance almost always comes up.

 A particular one is the old forgotten “paper” back in the army days…

-And that’s the Aviva’s MINDEF & MHA group insurance.
+And that’s the Aviva’s MINDEF & MHA group term insurance.

 Are the cheap premiums justifiable for it to represent the sole life insurance component in your financial portfolio?

 Let’s take an objective look and find out now.

 - A Brief History and Introduction to the MINDEF/MHA/SAF Group Term

 - The 6 Types of Coverage and Their Premiums

 - How to Apply for the MINDEF/MHA Group Insurance